Prince Philip Professor of Technology

 - D. Khodagholy, T. Doublet, P. Quilichini, M. Gurfinkel, P. Leleux, A. Ghestem, E. Ismailova, T. Herve, S. Sanaur, C. Bernard, and G.G.
 Malliaras, “In vivo recordings of brain activity using organic transistors”, Nature Comm.
 4, 1575 (2013).

 George Malliaras received a BS in Physics from the Aristotle University (Greece) in 1991, and a PhD in Mathematics and Physical Sciences, cum laude, from the University of Groningen (the Netherlands) in 1995.
 After postdocs at the University of Groningen and at the IBM Almaden Research Center (California), he joined the faculty in the Department of Materials Science and Engineering at Cornell University (New York) in 1999.
 From 2006 to 2009 he served as the Lester B. Knight Director of the Cornell NanoScale Science & Technology Facility.
 He moved to the Ecole des Mines de St. Etienne (France) in 2009, where he started the Department of Bioelectronics and served as Department Head.
 He joined the University of Cambridge as the Prince Philip Professor of Technology in 2017.
-His research on organic electronics and bioelectronics has been recognized with awards from the New York Academy of Sciences, the US National Science Foundation, and DuPont.
+His research on organic electronics and bioelectronics has been recognized with awards from the New York Academy of Sciences (Blavatnik Award), the US National Science Foundation, and DuPont.
 He is a member of the Hellenic National Council for Research and Technology, a Fellow of the Materials Research Society and of the Royal Society of Chemistry, and serves as an Associate Editor of Science Advances.
-He is a co-author of 200+ publications in peer-reviewed journals that have received over 18,000 citations.
-His h-index is 74 (google scholar, 9/17).
+He is a co-author of 200+ publications in peer-reviewed journals that have received over 19,000 citations.
+His h-index is 75 (google scholar, 10/17).